USRSE/usrse.github.io/pages/ag/neuro-rse.md

 # Membership

 Neuro-RSE is open to anyone who considers themselves a research software engineer and who work in the field of neuroscience, regardless of job title or domain.
-This includes grad students and postdocs, as well as those in permanent positions with "engineer" or "scientist" in their title.
+This includes grad students, postdocs, and professors, as well as those in permanent positions with "engineer" or "scientist" in their title.

 Membership is open to all [US-RSE members](https://us-rse.org/join/).
 As with other US-RSE activities, Neuro-RSE is US-focused, but other countries are welcome.